Champions crowned at Brunswick Recreation

 The Ararat squad trailed Lawrence by a 13-11 score at the half, but a strong third quarter turned the tide, leading Ararat to a 27-21 victory

-Emma Berry and Kayla Wagg paced the win with eight points each, while Lawrence received a game-high 11 points from Maddie Provost.
+Emma Berry and Kayleigh Wagg paced the win with eight points each, while Lawrence received a game-high 11 points from Maddie Provost.

 Ararat’s opening game of the tournament came in the quarterfinals against CLC, which downed Bath, 45-9.
 In Ararat’s 27-12 win, a strong first half led to a 16-4 halftime advantage.
 Ava Hanson led the victory with eight points, while Aubrey Pelletier added six points.